MetanoKid/coding-scars/_drafts/investigating-cpp-compile-times-2.md

 Let's take the previous `AllMessagesLogger` we created and run a build.
 Simplifying a whole lot and gracefully indenting it, we'd get something like:

-Which looks like this if we indent it:

 {% highlight text %}
 BuildStarted
   ProjectStarted